rimuz/smudge/docs/ssl/stdio.md

 ## The Smudge Programming Language - Documentation of box `std.io`
-Usually imported as `io`, box `std.io` allows you to handle console and file I/O.
+The box `std.io` allows you to handle console and file I/O.
 **Note:** in this page I'll often say `character` **instead of `byte`**, so, unless specified don't think about Unicode (differently from the `std.lang` SmudgeDoc).

 ### Var `ln`